albertoSoto/kubernetes-operator-java-tutorial/README.md

 # Generated Project Skeleton

+Java operators can currently be implemented by Quarkus or by the Official JOSDK In this case, we will show how it works with the up to date JOSDK.

+Project originally generated using the official JOSDK Based on the repository https://github.com/operator-framework/java-operator-sdk/tree/main/sample-operators/webpage Check references for more information

-A simple operator that deploys a static website page in a kubernetes cluster
+ - Case 1: A simple operator that deploys a static website page in a kubernetes cluster

-Project originally generated using the official JOSDK Based on the repository https://github.com/operator-framework/java-operator-sdk/tree/main/sample-operators/webpage
+ - Case 2: A hello-world web page with multiple pods and a operator that will be called on autoscaling
+ - Case 3: Logic to deploy the official rabbitmq operator

 ```bash